urql-graphql/urql/.github/ISSUE_TEMPLATE/RFC.md

 ---
 name: 'RFC'
-about: Create a proposal for an enhancement and start a discussion
+about: Propose an enhancement / feature and start a discussion
 title: 'RFC: Your Proposal'
 labels: "future \U0001F52E"
 ---